Frequently Asked Questions

 Many clients begin weekly, and as they feel more confident, we may move to biweekly or monthly check-ins.
 Recovery and healing are non-linear, and we tailor our work to honor where you are in your process.

-Fill out the form below.
-Our team reviews your info and emails you within 1-2 business days with next steps.
+Fill out the form, and Emily will be in touch within 1–2 business days with next steps.